Jasper-Hewitt/elec_fertility/README.md

   - FB_All_candidates.csv contains all the Facebook posts from all the candidates in the period 2022/02/11 to 2022/11/27. master_candidates_posts.csv is the preprocessed version that is adjusted for the exact campaign period for each candidate. candidates_info.xlsx contains additional information about each candidate (e.g. city, party, english name, etc.).
 Lastly, election_bulletin.xlsx contains all of the candidates' election bullitins.
 These played an important role in compiling our keyword list.
-- dict_and_stopwords contains our custom dictionary and stop word list.
+- dict_and_stopwords contains our custom dictionary and stop word list, and additional_custom stop word list
 - birth_rate_plot contains linear plots based on Taiwan's fertility data.
 We use this in our introduction
 - final_paper_group06.pdf (final report)
 - main_code.R contains all of the preprocessing, data cleaning, text mining, and plots for the candidates' facebook posts.